 “It’s a controversial therapy which has been around for many years and in its old form, wasn’t effective by many reports.
-We, however work with wonderful organisation in Adelaide who are known Australia-wide for their high levels of effective Intervention for autism.”
+We, however work with a wonderful organisation in Adelaide who are known Australia-wide for their high levels of effective intervention for autism.”

 Whilst it has been a rocky road, things have settled down a little now for Harry and his family.

 “Honestly, it’s all been quite a struggle,” Katie says.
 “As any parent with special needs kids knows it puts pressure on you personally, professionally, on the family, marriage and relationships.

 “But at least we now know what direction we need to head in to help our son, although like everything that will change over his and our lifetime.”